alephium/www/src/content/blog/2023-01-31_The-Leman-Network-Upgrade-AMA--Most-relevant-topics-and-questions-1fbbc68d4237/index.md

 description: 'The Leman Upgrade is a significant update in the main components of the Alephium blockchain.
 It’s been in the works since the mainnet…'
 ---

-The Leman Upgrade is a significant update in the main components of the Alephium blockchain.
-It’s been in the works since the mainnet…

----

 ### The Leman Network Upgrade AMA: Most relevant topics and questions

 <figure id="e526" class="graf graf--figure graf-after--h3">